 Being out of habit or staying sedentary too long also causes runner’s itch.
 If you’ve had a long layover between workouts sometimes the capillaries and arteries expand, causing a sensation that your brain reads as itchiness.
 If you can work through the discomfort, the itching should get better as you build up stamina.
 Some people who suffer intense itching have used numbing spray.

 RELATED: Staying Active at Work

 You can recognize urticaria by whether the itching is accompanied by hives.
 This is an allergic response that can be caused by sweating, being too hot or too cold, or exercising.

 Although uncomfortable, intense itching is not a reason to hang up your running shoes thinking you’re allergic to exercise.
 Make sure you’re dressed appropriately for the weather, and if your itching is extreme, try taking a non-drowsy antihistamine before exercise.

 Some research suggests that histamine is released during exercise to protect against fatigue, rather than as an allergic response.
 Histamine works to expand blood vessels in your body but, unfortunately, sends the itchy message to your brain.
 As with urticaria, taking an antihistamine before running may help, and it’s possible that as you continue your regimen the itching will lessen.

 Still unsure about why you’re itching while running?
-For more information on common running injuries, visit the UPMC Center for Sports Medicine website or call 1-855-93-SPORT (77678) to make an appointment.
+For more information on common running injuries, visit UPMC Sports Medicine website or call 1-855-93-SPORT (77678) to make an appointment.